Also see:

 Roofing underlays, Type HR or Type LR, should be selected with consideration for the roof type, the outer weatherproof covering and the design of the property, in order to ensure that the required ventilation provision can be met.

-Where a Type LR underlay is fully supported on sarking sheets or boards which offer a high resistance to the passage of air or water vapour, such as plywood, oriented strand board (OSB), chipboard, or tongue and grooved sarking boards, the Type LR underlay and sarking should be treated as a Type HR underlay, for roof ventilation purposes.
+Where a Type LR underlay is fully supported on sarking sheets or boards which offer a high resistance to the passage of air or water vapour, such as plywood, OSB, chipboard, or tongue and grooved sarking boards, the Type LR underlay and sarking should be treated as a Type HR underlay, for roof ventilation purposes.

 Air permeability of roof coverings